markdewing/GPU_internals/AMD_assembly.md

 Using `hipcc -v -save-temps=cwd -O2 -amdgpu-target=gfx900 hip_vector_add.cpp` leaves a number of intermediate files.
 The device assembly is in `hip_vector_add-hip-amdgcn-amd-amdhsa-gfx900.s`

+See the "Understanding AMD GPU ISA" video above for a detailed walkthrough of a similar kernel.

 ```
   .protected  _Z10vector_addPKfS0_Pfi ; -- Begin function _Z10vector_addPKfS0_Pfi